covjson/covjson.github.io/domain-types.md

 ### 2.9.
 Polygon

-Polygons in this domain domain type are defined equally to GeoJSON, except that they can only contain `[x,y]` positions (and not `z` or additional components):
+Polygons in this domain domain type are defined equally to GeoJSON, except that they can only contain `[x,y]` positions (and not `z` or additional coordinates):
 - A LinearRing is an array of 4 or more `[x,y]` arrays where each of `x` and `y` is a coordinate value.
 The first and last `[x,y]` elements are identical.
 - A Polygon is an array of LinearRing arrays.
 For Polygons with multiple rings, the first MUST be the exterior ring and any others MUST be interior rings or holes.

 - A domain with Polygon domain type MUST have the axis `"composite"` which has a single Polygon value.
-- The axis `"composite"` MUST have the data type `"polygon"` and the component identifiers `"x","y"`.
+- The axis `"composite"` MUST have the data type `"polygon"` and the coordinate identifiers `"x","y"`.
 - A Polygon domain MAY have the axes `"z"` and `"t"` which both MUST have a single value only.

 Domain example: